Zxiro/NCKU-Course/README.md

-Trying to get the course easily
+Trying to get the course of NCKU easily